 I delight in the feel and texture of a well made bread dough.

 Nothing feels quite like it.

-A joy of joys in my humble opinion!
+A joy of joys, in my humble point of view!

-You would think that pita is pita is pita.
+You may think that a pita is pita is pita.

 However, that would be a wrong assumption.